"Wrongs cannot be righted by punishment."

 Or maybe it was worse--a habit that we wanted to change.
 Trying to change a habitual pattern is our most punishable offense.
 Whether it is relative to a daily habit like eating certain things, or certain amounts, or smoking, or drinking or make a list.
 Everyone has their own list, I'm sure.
 Habits are automatic.
 That's why they call them habits.
 Failure is a given; however, success is only on the way.

 Maybe it is about how you spend money.
 Maybe you have credit cards you don't want to use and you do anyway.
 You need that thing, whatever it is.
 Buying now and paying later is a very enticing habit.
 So, you charge it and then you lament about it.

-Perhaps a friend said the wrong thing at the wrong time and you not only took offense, you felt hurt and abandoned.
+Perhaps a friend said the wrong thing at the wrong time and you did not only take offense, you felt hurt and abandoned.
 This is worthy of punishment, right?
 So, you punish them by ignoring them, or blowing them off, or talking to others about them as they did about you.

-You were passed up for promotion and you have not only been the most deserving, but the one with the most patience, but your patience is over and you're sick and tired of the ways things have been going.
+You were passed up for promotion and you have not only been the most deserving, but the one with the utmost patience, but your patience is over and you're sick and tired of the ways things have been going.

 Well, this list could go on to infinity, so I'll stop here.
 Punishment never works.
 Not for others and what they supposedly did to us, or in ourselves and how we didn't meet expectations of our own design.

 Here's an idea.
 Let go of that rope.
 Lay it down.
 There is nothing--absolutely nothing to be gained from this struggle with whomever that opponent is.
 Just lay the rope down and refuse to engage in that activity.
 Instead, choose a better feeling thought.
 Choose one that lifts you up and lifts the other up.
 The President is doing the best he can with what he has to work with, or not.
 It doesn't matter.
 It's not in your control.